FEniCS/web/index.md

 starting point is the [FEniCSx Tutorial](https://jorgensd.github.io/dolfinx-tutorial/).

 ## About
-The FEniCSx Project is developed and maintained as a freely available, open-source project by a global community of scientists and software developers.
+The FEniCS Project is developed and maintained as a freely available, open-source project by a global community of scientists and software developers.
 The project is developed by the FEniCS Community, is [governed](governance/index.md) by the [FEniCS Steering Council](governance/steering-council.md) and is overseen by the
 [FEniCS Advisory Board](governance/advisory-board.md).